 The purpose of North Encanto Neighborhood Association (NENA) is to preserve & enhance the historic character of the North Encanto Neighborhood, & to improve the quality of life for its residents by creating a safe, vibrant & engaged community.
 Period of Significance: 1939-1956.

-North Encanto is my personal, current historic district residence.
+The North Encanto Historic Neighborhood is my personal, current historic district residence.
 I can tell you first hand that it is one of the most wonderful historic districts this city has to offer!
 On a daily basis, you’ll see residents walking their dogs, walking with their kids (and more dogs), jogging, playing and just hanging out for a good, friendly chat.
 So many of us neighbors know each other and continue to get to know each other.
 We have many neighborhood functions from Groundhog Day parties, Christmas & New Year’s gatherings, Halloween parties, joint neighborhood block yard sales and a bunch of other street festivities where we actually block off a street while food vendors attend along with our local fire fighters and more.
 Games are played by all the wonderful children while the adults hang out, laugh, eat, drink and get to know each other more & more.
 We look out for one another, watch each others pets, homes and whatever is needed and wanted which keeps a tight knit community.
 Check out the neighborhood’s association page.
 Check out what azcentral.com has to say about North Encanto Historic District.

 The architectural styles and square footage in North Encanto homes are of a nice variety.
 It is red brick heaven loaded with 1940’s and 1950’s Mediterranean Ranch Style Homes, Mid-Century Ranches ranging from less than 1,000 square feet to 2,800 square feet.
 This district is predominantly comprised of Transitional Ranch-style houses with the largest concentration of intact Transitional/Early Ranch-style homes in metropolitan Phoenix, perhaps even in all of Arizona.
 But, there are also has a variety of Pueblo Revivals plus three Art Moderne homes.
 Many of these gorgeous homes have 1 to 2 car detached garages, detached studios, guest houses and lot sizes with room to make it your own.
 Many of these homes still boast the 2-color, original tile combo with colors that you just don’t see anymore like peach and black, pink and black, powder blue and black, pink and green and peach and green.
 You may think it looks like grandma’s house, but it’s all very, very cool and retro.
 There are also many, many homes here that have extremely modern interiors while keeping historic integrity.
 These are must see homes.